Other Pay Increases, Allowances or Actions

 An employee is not eligible for grade retention if the employee was serving under a term or temporary appointment in the position from which he or she was downgraded as a result of RIF procedures.
 However, the fact that the employee accepts a temporary or term appointment in conjunction with being downgraded does not affect the employee’s entitlement to grade retention.

 Similarly, if an employee who is already under grade retention receives a temporary or term appointment via reassignment or transfer, the employee would remain entitled to grade retention, unless one of the terminating events specified in law and regulation occur.
-(See 5 U.S.C.
-5362(d) and 5 CFR 536.208.)
+See 5 U.S.C.
+5362(d) and 5 CFR 536.208.

 Also see the fact sheet at www.opm.gov/policy-data-oversight/pay-leave/pay-

 Pay Retention—An agency must provide pay retention (see 5 U.S.C.
-53 subchapter VI and 5 CFR 536) to an employee who moves from a position under a covered pay system whose payable rate of basic pay would be reduced (after application of any applicable geographic conversion) as a result of: the expiration of the two-year period of grade retention under 5 CFR 536 subpart B; a RIF or reclassification action that places an employee in a lower-graded position when the employee does not meet the eligibility requirements for grade retention under 5 CFR 536 subpart B; a management action that places an employee in a non-special rate position or in a lower-paid special rate position from a special rate position; a management action that places an employee under a different pay schedule; a management action that places an employee in a formal employee development program generally utilized government-wide, such as upward mobility, apprenticeship, and career intern programs; the application of the promotion rule for GS or prevailing rate employees when the employee’s payable rate of basic pay after promotion exceeds the maximum rate of the highest applicable rate range; or a reduction or elimination of scheduled rates, special schedules, or special rate schedules (excluding a statutory reduction in scheduled rates of pay under the General Schedule or prevailing rate schedule).
+53 subchapter VI and 5 CFR 536) to an employee who moves from a position under a covered pay system whose payable rate of basic pay would be reduced (after application of any applicable geographic conversion) as a result of: the expiration of the two-year period of grade retention under 5 CFR 536 subpart B; a RIF or reclassification action that places an employee in a lower-graded position when the employee does not meet the eligibility requirements for grade retention under 5 CFR 536 subpart B; a management action that places an employee in a non-special rate position or in a lower-paid special rate position from a special rate position; a management action that places an employee under a different pay schedule; a management action that places an employee in a formal employee development program generally utilized government-wide, such as upward mobility, apprenticeship, or intern programs; the application of the promotion rule for GS or prevailing rate employees when the employee’s payable rate of basic pay after promotion exceeds the maximum rate of the highest applicable rate range; or a reduction or elimination of scheduled rates, special schedules, or special rate schedules (excluding a statutory reduction in scheduled rates of pay under the General Schedule or Federal Wage System schedule).
 An agency may provide pay retention to an employee not entitled to mandatory pay retention whose payable rate of basic pay otherwise would be reduced as a result of a management action.

 An agency may not provide pay retention to an employee who: is reduced in grade or pay for personal cause or at the employee’s request; was employed on a temporary or term basis immediately before the action causing the reduction in grade or pay; is entitled to receive a saved rate of basic pay under 5 CFR 359.705 because of removal from the Senior Executive Service; moves from an Executive Schedule or equivalent position; or moves between positions not under a covered pay system or from a position under a covered pay system to a position not under a covered pay system.